Transport in Manchester: Ticketing

 Manchester Airport, formerly Manchester (Ringway) Airport, is the busiest airport outside London by a considerable margin with over double the passengers of its nearest non-London rival, Edinburgh Airport.
 With over 200 destinations, the Airport serves the most destinations of any airport in the United Kingdom and is viewed as the international flight hub for the whole of Northern England, North Wales and parts of the Midlands.
-In 2008 the airport handled 21.2 million passengers but was badly affected by the Global Financial Crisis.
+In 2008 the airport handled 21.2 million passengers but was badly affected by the 2008 financial crisis.
 The Airport gradually recovered and had become the fastest growing major airport in the United Kingdom by 2014 with 20.7 million passengers.

 North American scheduled destinations served directly include New York City (JFK and Newark), Atlanta, Boston, Chicago, Houston, Las Vegas, Los Angeles, Miami, Orlando, Philadelphia, Washington D.C., Calgary, Toronto, Vancouver and Barbados.

 Middle Eastern and Asian destinations include Abu Dhabi, Beijing, Doha, Dubai, Hong Kong, Islamabad, Karachi, Lahore and Singapore.
 There are also firm plans for non-stop services to Bangkok.
 Many European and domestic destinations are served.
 Manchester to London is one of the highest density airline routes within the UK and is one of the busiest domestic sectors in Europe, but is now experiencing serious competition from the improved railway link.

 It is served by a dedicated railway station and a dedicated Metrolink line.

+Manchester Barton Aerodrome

+A smaller Manchester Barton Aerodrome exists 9.3 km to the west of Manchester city centre.
+It was Manchester's first municipal airport and became the site of the first air traffic control tower in the UK, and the first municipal airfield in the UK to be licensed by the Air Ministry.
+Today, private charter flights and general aviation use City.
+It also has a flight school, and both the Greater Manchester Police Air Support Unit and the North West Air Ambulance have helicopters based there.